Batchelor Institute logo

 Course Fees

-Fee Free TAFE places
+FEE free TAFE places

+Batchelor Institute is offering Fee Free TAFE (Vocational Education and Training (VET) places in 2025.
 Fee Free TAFE is a joint initiative of the Australian and Northern Territory Governments to provide tuition-free training places to students wanting to train, retrain or upskill with an approved Registered Training Organisation (RTO).

-For eligible students enrolling in a new course of study, this means that 2024 course fees for subsidised courses will be fee free, however places are limited.
+For eligible students, this means that 2025 course fees for subsidised courses will be fee free, however places are limited.
+For more information, please visit Course Fees

 Materials and equipment